guitarvydas/fabghoststars/README.md

 Most everything else is ignored.
 This makes it possible to put "comments" on the diagram.
 Currently, we use draw.io sticky-notes for comments, by convention.
 The shortcut key is `s`.

 ### Leaf0D
-Contains the code (Odin in this case) for Leaf nodes that are available for use in the project.
+This package contains the code (Odin in this case) for Leaf nodes that are available for use in the project.

 Each Leaf is described by 2 Odin routines
 1. `..._instantiate`